awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    serviceaccount/fsx-csi-controller-sa annotated
    ```

-**To deploy a Kubernetes storage class, persistent volume claim, and sample application to verify that the CSI driver is working**
+**To deploy a storage class, persistent volume claim, and sample app**

 This procedure uses the [FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) GitHub repository to consume a dynamically\-provisioned FSx for Lustre volume\.